john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

 Let's take another look at the file we created above: `super_happy_fun_nums.py`.

 This is an example of a Python module.
 That is, instead of writing our Python code into the interpreter, we placed it into a text file.
 Certainly, you *can* write all of your Python code in the interpreter.
 But when you quit the interpreter, all of your work is lost.
-This way you will have your code available tomorrow, if you need it.

 > Any file ending in .py is treated as a module by Python.